Alicia Candiani: Work and Life

 Candiani graduated from the National University of Cordoba, Argentina, where she received a Master in Fine Art in 1976 and a degree in Architecture and Urbanism in 1978.
-She did postgraduate studies on Latin American Art and Art Criticism at the University of Buenos Aires (1989/90 and 1992/93), Argentina.
+She did postgraduate studies on Latin American Art and art criticism at the University of Buenos Aires (1989/90 and 1992/93), Argentina.

-Her international artistic practice consists of expanded print and digital media work, architectural interventions and collaborative art projects as well as curated exhibitions.
-In her professional activity she includes three conjoined strategies: production-exhibition, critical discourse, and education-collaborative work encompassing artists, students and communities around the world.
+Her international artistic practice consists of expanded print and digital media work, architectural interventions and collaborative art projects, as well as curated exhibitions.
+In her professional activity, she includes three conjoined strategies: production-exhibition, critical discourse, and education-collaborative work encompassing artists, students, and communities around the world.

 In 2005, Candiani founded Proyecto Ace, an artist-in-residence program located in Buenos Aires.
 The international residency program promotes artistic exchange between visiting artists and the local art community through collaborative work, studio discussions and exhibitions.
-Contemporary printmaking especially projects that explore the use of photography, design and digital media is a special focus of the centre.
+Contemporary printmaking, especially projects that explore the use of photography, design, and digital media is a special focus of the centre.

 Candiani is an active participant in the international printmaking community.
 She served as the international member on the Executive Committee of the Southern Graphics Council 2008-2010.
 She has served as a jury member in numerous international print exhibitions and biennials.

 From 2005 to 2011, Candiani led The Self-Portraits Project.
-In nearly one hundred self-portraits, artists offer insights into their lives and personal concerns while addressing controversial issues such as sexual identity, ageing, and stereotypes.
+In nearly one hundred self-portraits, artists offer insights into their lives and personal concerns while addressing controversial issues such as sexual identity, aging, and stereotypes.
 Eleven nationalities, six countries, eight sessions hosted by major artistic institutions participated over the term of the project.
 Guest artists included Rafael Trelles, Guillermo Nunez and Hugh Merrill.